Call us free on 0800 0853 823

 If gum disease is left untreated, the following complications can arise:

 However, having some of these symptoms doesn’t necessarily mean you have gum disease.
-For example, gum disease pain may feel similar to pain caused by other oral health conditions, so it’s important to try and speak to your dentist for a professional diagnosis.
+For example, gum disease pain may feel similar to pain caused by other oral health conditions, so it’s important to speak to your dentist for a professional diagnosis.

 The Big Question: Can You Treat Gum Disease at Home?